Myofascial Pain Treatment Specialists

 Trigger points feel like knots of tissue under your skin.
 And they develop after intensive inflammation goes untreated.
 These knots often develop when muscle tissues are overworked for long periods of time.
 Pressing on trigger points can set off more pain.

-Your physical therapist at TRI Physical Therapy is specially trained in working with trigger points to relieve your pain.
+Your physical therapist at TRI Physical Therapy in Brooklyn is specially trained in working with trigger points to relieve your pain.
 The technique involves pressing and holding the trigger point, which temporarily cuts off the circulation to the tissue.
 It’s also a very effective physical therapy for mid back pain.

 As your body comes to the rescue, it sends additional blood flow to the area and breaks the cycle of spasms and pain.